 b. credit earned by examination does not count toward the minimum of 30 hours that must be earned in residence (See Academic Regulation 7.2 Residence Credit Requirements);

+c. credit earned by examination through institution-independent exams, including AP, CLEP, IB, and DSST (see military credit below), applies toward the minimum 60 semester credit hours that must be earned at a senior college, regardless of whether OSU received the exam scores directly from the primary testing source or from transfer transcripts (including high school, community college, and senior college transcripts).
+Credit earned through Advanced Standing (Departmental) Examinations will only apply toward the minimum 60 credit hours that must be earned at a senior college if the examination credit was awarded at a senior college.
+Advanced Standing (Departmental) Examinations from community colleges do not apply toward the 60 credit hours.
+Generic credit by exam (unknown exam type) will only apply toward the minimum 60 credit hours that must be earned at a senior college if the source of the credit is a senior college.

-c. a native speaker of a foreign language (one whose high-school level instruction was conducted principally in that language) cannot earn credit toward graduation in lower-division (1000-2000 level) courses in that language (See Academic Regulation 4.9 Foreign Language Credit for Native Speakers);
+d. a native speaker of a foreign language (one whose high-school level instruction was conducted principally in that language) cannot earn credit toward graduation in lower-division (1000-2000 level) courses in that language (See Academic Regulation 4.9 Foreign Language Credit for Native Speakers);

 OSU Advanced Standing Examinations may be offered by academic departments on campus in subject areas not offered through the examination programs listed above.
 Any currently enrolled student whose travel, employment, extensive readings or educational experience appear to have given the student proficiency in a subject that is offered at OSU, equivalent to the proficiency ordinarily expected of those students who take the subject in a regular class, may apply for an examination on the subject.